Reporting Sexual Harm

 Outside of these hours please contact Deakin Security:

 1800 062 579

-Safer Community is a Deakin University service for sexual assault reporting and support.
-You’ll talk to trained professionals, with experience in responding and providing support for sexual assault.
+Safer Community is a Deakin University service for sexual harm reporting and support.
+You’ll talk to trained professionals, with experience in responding and providing support for sexual harm.
 Safer Community is not an emergency or crisis response service and will respond during business hours only.